 - is water resistant

-Vitamin C may be an especially helpful treatment for sun damage.
-One
+Vitamin C may be a beneficial treatment for sun damage.
+A

 Some topical and oral medications may cause or worsen hyperpigmentation.
 People can check the label on any medication to see if this side effect is a possibility.
-If it is, a doctor can advise on the best course of action.
+If it is, a healthcare professional can advise on the best course of action.

 The AAD states that once a person removes the cause of their hyperpigmentation, existing spots should fade in 6–12 months.
 However, very dark spots may take longer than this to fade.